Skip to main content

 In Hitman: Codename 47, players assume the role of an elite assassin, known only as Agent 47, as they carry out contract kills for various clients.
 The game features a unique blend of stealth and action gameplay, allowing players to choose their approach to each mission.
 With a variety of weapons and tools at their disposal, players must navigate heavily guarded facilities and eliminate their targets with precision and creativity.

-• The soundtrack composed by Jesper Kyd is memorable and enhances the atmosphere of the game.
+• The soundtrack composed by Jesper Kyd is excellent and enhances the atmosphere of the game.

-• There is no save system during missions, forcing players to restart levels from the beginning upon failure, which can be frustrating.
+• There is no save system during missions, forcing players to restart levels from the beginning if they fail.

-• The AI is inconsistent, with enemies sometimes detecting players in illogical ways, leading to unfair gameplay experiences.
+• The AI can be inconsistent, with enemies sometimes detecting the player for no apparent reason, leading to unfair deaths.

 • story